clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

 Saving in R Formats
 ====================================================================================

-Exporting to a CSV drops R metadata, such as whether a variable is a character or factor.
+Exporting to a `.csv` drops R metadata, such as whether a variable is a character or factor.
 You can save objects (data frames, lists, etc.) in R formats to preserve this.

 * `.Rds` format:
     + Used for single objects, doesn't save original the object name